- Viewing downtime

 - The time when the courier last sent coordinates.

-- The position of the courier when they last sent coordinates.
+- The courier's position when they last sent coordinates.

-This way, you can see where the courier is and how much time they spend at every route point.
+This way, you can see where the courier is and how much time they spend at every location on the route.

-Using the time the last coordinates were sent, the logistician can determine whether the courier had internet connection problems and contact them if necessary.
+Using the time the last coordinates were sent, the logistics coordinator can determine whether a courier is having connection issues and contact them if necessary.

-You can find information about downtime on completed routes in the Courier performance report in the Location idle duration and Transit idle duration fields.
+You can find information about downtime on completed routes in the Courier performance report in the Downtime outside of location and Downtime at location fields.